+electionAlg

-electionAlg (No Java system property) Election implementation to use.
+Election implementation to use.
 A value of "0" corresponds to the original UDP-based version, "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
 Currently, algorithm 3 is the default initLimit leaderServes